Robert Sheldon, Baron Sheldon: Early life and career

 Isaac Ezra Shamash was born in Manchester to a family of Jewish immigrants from Iraq.
-His parents were Meir, a textile exporter, and Betty Shamash.
-He changed his name by deed poll in 1943.
+His parents were Jack, a textile exporter, and Betty Shamash.
+His family always called him Bobby and so he changed his name by deed poll in 1943.

-Sheldon was educated at Burnley Grammar School, trained in engineering at Burnley and Stockport technical colleges, and awarded an external degree from the University of London.
+Sheldon was privately educated at Latymer Upper School, trained in engineering at Burnley and Stockport technical colleges, and awarded an external degree from the University of London.
 He joined the Labour Party in 1945 and later served as a Manchester City Councillor.
 Sheldon worked as director of his family textile firm.

 Political career

-Sheldon first stood for Parliament in Manchester Withington at the 1959 general election and was elected as MP for Ashton under Lyne at the 1964 general election.
+Sheldon first stood for Parliament in Manchester Withington at the 1959 general election and was elected as MP for Ashton under Lyne at the 1964 general election a post he held until 2001.

+He was one of the four directors of the Left Wing Coffee House from 1959 to 1963 in Manchester as well as Joel Barnett, and Edmund Dell, in addition to the chief funder, Harold Lever.
+By early 1976, all four of these men would be serving as government ministers together, working directly alongside Chancellor Healey.

 Sheldon caused difficulty for the first Wilson government in his support for devaluation of the pound, which the Prime Minister and Chancellor strongly opposed.
 When Chancellor James Callaghan refused to answer his question on the issue in Parliament, there was a run on the pound.

 He was also staunchly pro-EU, supporting Britain's entry into the European Common Market and later advocating for membership of the European Monetary Union.
 Sheldon was known for his association with fellow MPs Joel Barnett and Edmund Dell, the three of whom met in Manchester during their youth.

 He briefly served as Civil Service Minister after Labour returned to power in 1974 but was appointed as a Treasury Minister later in the same year.
 Sheldon was promoted to Financial Secretary to the Treasury from 1975 to 1979 and was made a Privy Counsellor in 1977.

 He served as Shadow Chief Secretary to the Treasury from 1981 until 1983, when he became Chair of the Public Accounts Committee (PAC).
 In his final term in the House of Commons, Sheldon stepped down from the PAC to chair both the Liaison Committee and Standards and Privileges Committee.

 He stood down from the Commons at the 2001 general election, and was created a life peer as Baron Sheldon, of Ashton-under-Lyne in the County of Greater Manchester, on 22 June 2001.
 Sheldon retired from the House of Lords on 18 May 2015.